fbpx

 Current statistics indicate there are approximately 500,000 outstanding veterans’ disability compensation requests for service-related disabilities.
 Nearly 40% of those have been waiting for more than four months to receive an initial decision.

 However, on average, it takes closer to one year for your application to be reviewed, to receive a rating decision, and be approved for benefits.
 Furthermore, the Department of Veteran Affairs has admitted there is a high error rate when evaluating disability claims.
+The Standard disability lawyer in Illinois can help veterans who have been denied their coverage.

 Why are claims denied?